- Explore Santiago's Barrio Bellavista for hip restaurants and bars

 If you're still full of energy, however, you'll find plenty of traveler services, as well as fun bars and restaurants.
 Since this is a strategic location between El Chaltén and Torres del Paine, it makes an inevitable stop for those in transit.

 You're in for an exciting full-day excursion.
-It starts with a pick up from your hotel in El Calafate, followed by a one-hour transfer to Los Glaciares National Park.
-As you enter the park you'll catch your first glimpse of majestic Perito Moreno.
+It starts with a pick-up from your hotel in El Calafate, followed by a one-hour transfer to Los Glaciares National Park.
+As you enter the park, you'll catch your first glimpse of the majestic Perito Moreno.
 This expansive ice mass flows down from the Andes out over the turquoise waters of Lago Argentino, ending abruptly in a great wall that curves around the lake.
-Wait a bit and you'll witness "calving," the awe-inspiring sight of ice breaking off the facade and crashing into the tranquil waters below.
-Every time ice hits the water a thundering crash reverberates in the ears.
+Wait a bit, and you'll witness "calving," the awe-inspiring sight of ice breaking off the facade and crashing into the tranquil waters below.
+Every time ice hits the water, a thundering crash reverberates in the ears.